How to reconcile Square income

 Within the 'Enter Mixed Income' screen, enter the details for the transactions in the Square payout:

-• Income (other) - for all other income, such as ticket / book / cafe sales (along with contactless card donations greater than £30 which are not eligible for GASDS)
+• Income (other) - all other income, such as ticket / book / cafe sales (along with contactless card donations greater than £30 which are not eligible for GASDS)

 Reconciling Square payouts appearing on your main bank account statement

-When you reconcile your uploaded bank transactions, select the Square payout on the left-hand table of your match transactions screen, click the + button, then, in the popup that appears, select the transaction type as 'Payout from Payment Processor', and then select your Square account.
+When you reconcile your uploaded bank transactions, select the Square payout on the left-hand table of your match transactions screen, click the + button, then, in the pop-up that appears, select the transaction type as 'Payout from Payment Processor', and then select your Square account.

-Note: you will need to set up Square as a payment processor account before you can do this - click here to find out how to do this.
+You will need to set up Square as a payment processor account before you can do this - click here to find out how to do this.

-Downloading Square transactions
+Downloading Square transactions (from Square)

-Importing Square transactions
+Importing Square transactions to ExpensePlus

-Within the bank reconciliation screen, select your Square account and click 'upload transactions'.
+Within the bank reconciliation screen, select your Square account and click 'Upload transactions'.

 Reconciling Square transactions

-The bank matching process for Square transactions works similarly to a regular bank account - with the ability to remember and quick match transactions.
+The bank matching process for Square transactions works similarly to a regular bank account - with the ability to remember and quick-match transactions.

 Where transactions haven't been previously reconciled and auto-remembered: